nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 `terraform apply`

-This will run a plan and pass the changeset to be executed by terraform.
+This will run a plan and pass the changeset to be executed by Terraform.
 Apply should prompt us yes or no.

 To automatically approve an apply, use the command `terraform apply --auto-approve`